domenkozar/almir/docs/source/userguide.rst

     $ /etc/init.d/nginx reload

-Now try to access http://almir.mywebsite.com/
+Now try to access http://almir.mywebsite.com/ (if you have an error, follow instructions at :ref:`reporting-bugs`)

 Upgrading to a newer release